qbbbbbb/ZYNQ_YOLOv3-tiny/readme.md

 ### Cited from
 https://github.com/Yu-Zhewen/Tiny_YOLO_v3_ZYNQ
 ### How To Use
-- Group0_input data for network computation is generated using ZYNQ_YOLO\runall\pygen0\runall.py.
+- Group0_input data for network computation is generated using pygen0\runall.py.
 (Note that the py script deletes all.h files in the current path before use, to prevent overwriting errors, you can add delete scripts by yourself)
   - runall.py does the following:
-    - load image data£¨loadimg.c ...£©
+    - load image dataÂ£Â¨loadimg.c ...Â£Â©
-    - quantise the image£¨head_short.c ...£©
+    - quantise the imageÂ£Â¨head_short.c ...Â£Â©
     - sort_input:Change the order of input image data from 416 * 416 * 3 to 3 * 416 * 416. (sort_input.c)
     - pad the input from 3 * 416 * 416 to 4 * 416 * 416